paoloviviani/paoloviviani.github.io/_pages/05_teaching.md

 order: 5
 ---
 ## Theses
+- Marta Bono, Polytechnic of Torino, Master's thesis in Biomedical Engineering, 2023 -- [Time robustness of deep learning models for real-time neural decoding of arm movement.](https://webthesis.biblio.polito.it/28927/)
 - Myriam Lubrano, Polytechnic of Torino, Master's thesis in Biomedical Engineering, 2023 -- [Transfer Learning strategies for time robust neural decoding in a Brain-machine interface.](http://webthesis.biblio.polito.it/id/eprint/27909)
 - Ilaria Gesmundo, Polytechnic of Torino, Master's thesis in Biomedical Engineering, 2023 -- [Real-time classification of neural signal from motor cortex through multiple recording sessions.](http://webthesis.biblio.polito.it/id/eprint/26139)
 - Elios Ghinato, Polytechnic of Torino, Master's thesis in Biomedical Engineering, 2022 -- [Robust classification of a neuromuscular signal for real-time control of a prosthetic hand.](http://webthesis.biblio.polito.it/id/eprint/25770)